somu-code/c_assignments/README.md

 # c_assignments
-This repository consistent of assignments done in Giganoto Bootcamp.
+This repository is consistent with c programming assignments done in Giganoto Bootcamp.